 Charlotte Metro Democratic Socialists of America (CLTMDSA) is committed to creating a space that is welcoming and inclusive to members of all genders, races, and classes.
 The following policy provides guidelines to ensure that everyone is able to organize without fear of harassment, abuse, or harm.

-sex, gender, gender identity or expression, sexual orientation, physical appearance, disability, race, color, religion, national origin, class, age, or profession.
-Harassing or abusive behavior, such as unwelcome attention, 1 inappropriate or offensive remarks, slurs, or jokes, physical or verbal intimidation, stalking, inappropriate physical contact or proximity, and other verbal and physical conduct constitute harassment when:
+a.
+Prohibited behavior.
+CLTMDSA Members shall not engage in harassment on the basis of sex, gender, gender identity or expression, sexual orientation, physical appearance, disability, race, color, religion, national origin, class, age, or profession.
+Harassing or abusive behavior, such as unwelcome attention, inappropriate or offensive remarks, slurs, or jokes, physical or verbal intimidation, stalking, inappropriate physical contact or proximity, and other verbal and physical conduct constitute harassment when:

 i.
 Submission to such conduct is made either explicitly or implicitly a term of condition of a member’s continued affiliation with CLTMDSA;

 2 b.
 Other protected classes.
 Harassment based on categories not encompassed by those listed section (a) will be evaluated at the discretion of the Grievance Elected Official (GEO) and the other elected CLTMDSA officers.

-Pre-Event: 1.
-The elected officials and/or the GEO will be responsible for meditations.
-The GEO will be elected by majority vote at a General Meeting and have a one year term.
-The GEO will be the face of the the grievance policy however any CLTMDSA elected official can be drafted into service by the GEO.
-2.The meditation team would consist of no more than three people.
+The mediation team would consist of no more than three people.
 Other people may be brought in to talk about harm done, if the party that was hurt consents to it.
-If the hurt party is only comfortable speaking to one member of the meditation team, the member that is working with the hurt party will communicate to the other three mediation team members in a manner that the hurt party consents to.
-3. If a member of the meditation team is part of grievance claim, then the other two meditation team members will select another CLTMDSA member to be a part of the meditation team for the affected meditation session.
-4. All members of the meditation team are part of a grievance claim, then the event will be brought to the General Meeting.
-If new elections are required, then that will be announced and new elections will occur at the next General Meeting
+If the hurt party is only comfortable speaking to one member of the mediation team, the member that is working with the hurt party will communicate to the other three mediation team members in a manner that the hurt party consents to.